 The number of votes for each category for each complaint report will be maintained on the complaint-response portal, but the organization who casted a votes will remain anonymous.

+Appeal Mechanism

+An Appeal Mechanism is in place to allow registrants to reverse the domain taken down and a specific Appeal Committee is set up by members of the Foundation along with qualified children’s rights professionals that are independent from the Monitoring Committee.
+The Appeal Committee will re-elect its constituencies every year to ensure a fair process.
+An Appeal Request must be submitted to the Appeal Committee within 30 calendar days after the Protection Scheme result notification to the registrant based on the Protection Scheme.
+The Appeal Committee will then review the case again and go through the process and guidelines of the Protection Scheme to determine if the Appeal should be sustained.
+The decision of the Appeal Committee will be final.
+While the Appeal Request is in process, the domain will remain at the stage of the action undertaken per the Protection Scheme as a precaution to avoid the exposure of harmful materials to kids.

 20(a).
 Provide the name and full description of the community that the applicant is committing to serve.

+The DotKids Foundation is a not-for-profit membership consortium formed by the community and committed to serve the community.

-Clear Delineation of our community: Kids
+Clear Delineation of Kids Community

 Establishing ourselves as a kids’ best interest domain, the .kids domain is intended for the kids community.
 Our primary beneficiary is certainly the kids themselves who are the major end-users of the kids-friendly space and benefiting from our advocacy.
-Defined by the UNCRC convention, a child means every human being below the age of eighteen years unless under the law applicable to the child, majority is attained earlier. (http:⁄⁄www2.ohchr.org⁄english⁄law⁄crc.htm) With the above clear definition of Kids, it shows that they are clearly delineated from the Internet community at large.
+Defined by the UNCRC convention, a child means every human being below the age of eighteen (18) years unless under the law applicable to the child, majority is attained earlier. (http:⁄⁄www2.ohchr.org⁄english⁄law⁄crc.htm) With the above clear definition of Kids, it shows that they are clearly delineated from the Internet community at large.

+If it is not clearly delineated, there wouldn’t be a UN Convention on the Rights of the Child (UNCRC) independent from the Universal Declaration of Human Rights.
+The Declaration in 1959 states, "the child, by reason of his physical and mental immaturity, needs special safeguards and care, including appropriate legal protection " The UNCRC has been ratified by 194 countries globally making it the most universally accepted human rights convention.

-Structure of the kids community:
+The kids community:

-On top of kids in the community, consistent with Children Rights approach, the kids community does not exist independently and is supported by those who are no longer kids but are intricately involved with the primary beneficiaries:
+The kids community is clearly delineated with clear and straightforward membership definition:

-1) Kids: Defined by the UNCRC convention, a child means every human being below the age of eighteen years unless under the law applicable to the child, majority is attained earlier
+1) Kids themselves: Defined by the UNCRC convention, a child means every human being below the age of eighteen (18) years unless under the law applicable to the child, majority is attained earlier

-2) Charities, non-government organizations and government institutions that work on the well-being of children.
-This also includes the alliances that promotes causes that promote the well-being of children

-3) Parents and educators: As a matter of fact, they constitute a large part of and have a huge impact on a child’s growth.

-4) Educational institutions, organizations and operations that are primarily serving children
+2) Consistent with the children rights approach considered by the United Nations Committee on the Rights of the Child, kids do not exist independently in the community.
+They are supported and also represented by those who are no longer kids but are intricately involved with kids to protect, promote and advocate their rights for their best interests.
+They are Children Rights and Children Welfare organizations (charities, NGOs, etc.), Children-Led groups and alliances, which together are considered the children rights community.

+In short, the Kids Community are the kids themselves (under 18) and children rights organizations around the world (UNCRC).

 Organized and active kids community